 Notes.
 1. All the rules are of the type “choose the option with property X. The top row presents property X under each rule (and the rule’s name).

-2. All the within-subject comparisons of EV with Med are significant (Sign test, p<.05) when the difference between the compared rate is .11 or larger.
+2. All the within-subject comparisons of EV with Med are significant (Sign test, p<.05), when the difference between the compared rate is .11 or larger.
 The best fitted Safe or Risk strategy is significantly higher than the best fitted alternative strategy when the difference is larger than 0.16.

 3. Column “Against both experts” presents the individual choice rates against the suggestion of both experts, in 30% cases when both experts favored same alternative.

 Relationship to description-experience gap.
-Table 4 compares the decisions from (experts’) valuations, examined here, to the decisions from description and experience as confronted in Erev et al., (2017) CPC15 study.
+The comparison between the decisions from (experts’) valuations that are examined here and the decisions from description and experience, as confronted in Erev et al. (2017) CPC15 study, is presented in table 4.
 The table focuses on six of the problems examined in the CPC15 study.
-The “Description” column presents the choice rate of the risker option in the first 5 trails in the CPC study.
-These first 5 decisions were made based on a complete description of the payoff distributions, before subjects received any feedback concerning the outcome of their previous choices.
-The “Description & Experience” column presents the choice rate of the riskier option in the last 5 trials in the CPC study.
-Feedback was provided after each choice starting in trail 6, and while making the last 5 decisions the participants could rely on feedback obtained in at least 15 past experiences with these problems.
-Comparison of the two CPC15 columns shows that experience decreased the weighting of the rare events and increased sensitivity to the win rate.
-The “Valuation” column shows that the choice rates in the experts’ paradigm analyzed here are similar, and even more extreme than those at the “Description & Experience” column.
-In the current setting, decisions from valuation lead to a reversed Allais paradox/certainty effect, reversed reflection effect, and even stronger underweighting of rare events than observed in choices from experience.
+The “Description” column presents the choice rate of the riskier option in the first 5 trails in the CPC study.
+These first 5 decisions were made based on a complete description of the payoff distributions, prior to the subjects receiving any feedback for the outcome of their previous choices.
+The “Description & Experience” column presents the choice rate of the riskier option in the last 5 trials of the CPC study.
+Feedback was provided after each choice starting in trail 6 and while making the last 5 decisions the participants could rely on feedback from at least 15 past experiences with such problems.
+A comparison of the two CPC15 columns shows that experience decreases the weighing of the rare events and increases sensitivity to the win rate.
+The “Valuation” column shows that the choice rates in the experts’ paradigm analyzed here are similar and even more extreme than those at the “Description & Experience” column.
+In the current setting, decisions from valuation leads to a reversed Allais paradox/certainty effect, reversed reflection effect, and even stronger underweighting of rare events than the ones observed in choices from experience.

 Table 4.
 Three Classical Choice Anomalies